Felicious/Boba-Bill-2/progression-of-proj.md

 ### 1/26/21 Tues

 - writing hella docs for emitting
-- write first issue: realized unchecking the box adds name to friend list
+- write first issue: realized unchecking the box adds an additional name to friend list when it should remove
-- begin this journal (:
+- began this journal (:
+- fixed the issue!! (: